peeveen/goauth/README.md

 Your ClaimsAssistant object must implement three methods:

 ```
-GetUserClaimsForOpenIDToken(token jwt.Token) (*goauth.Claims, error)
+GetUserClaimsForOpenIDToken(openIDClaims map[string]interface{}) (*goauth.Claims, error)
 ```

 This method is called when a successful OpenID Connect login has generated an ID token relating to the logged-in user.
-Your implementation should read the relevant claims from that token (e.g. "sub", "email", "name") and then perhaps find (or create) corresponding records in your own database.
-You should then return a map of claims that you want to encode into the access/refresh tokens that GoAuth will return to your webapp.
+Your implementation is given the claims from that token (e.g. "sub", "email", "name"), and you should then perhaps find (or create) corresponding records in your own database.
+You should then return a map of claims that you want to encode into the access/refresh tokens that goauth will return to your webapp.

 ```
 GetUserClaimsForRefreshToken(refreshClaims map[string]interface{}) (*goauth.Claims, error)